Friends' tribute to Graham Bell who died outside McDonalds in Huddersfield town centre

 A 16-year-old boy, who cannot be named for legal reasons, was charged with manslaughter following the assault.

-Visit https://uk.virginmoneygiving.com/SomeoneSpecial/GrahamBell to sponsor them.
+Click here to sponsor them.